 James the IV was King of Scotland from 1488 until he died in the Battle of Flodden in 1513.
 He is known as one of the most successful monarchs of Scotland.

-Much of the grandeur of Edinburgh Castle is as a result of James the IV.
+Much of the grandeur of Edinburgh Castle is a result of James IV.
 He completed work begun by his father to create the central courtyard and royal Palace around what is now Crown Square.
-The Great Hall in 1512 was complete, built as a ceremonial center for banquets, entertainment, and court affairs.
+The Great Hall was completed in 1512 and built as a ceremonial center for banquets, entertainment, and court affairs.
 Inside, beautifully carved stone corbels support the original hammer-beam roof.

-Each stone depicts images and symbols that represent the monarchy and the marriage of James to his English wife, Margaret Tudor.
-The carvings include Scottish thistles and English roses, a Venus figure with Tudor roses on either side, and cherubs symbolizing love.
-Their marriage’s intentions were to aid in establishing perpetual peace between the two nations.
+Each stone depicts images and symbols representing the monarchy and James’s marriage to his English wife, Margaret Tudor.
+The carvings include Scottish thistles and English roses, a Venus figure with Tudor roses on either side and cherubs symbolizing love.
+Their marriage intended to establish perpetual peace between the two nations.

 Mary of Guise (1515-1560)

 She ruled as Queen Regent in Scotland from 1554 until she died in 1560, ruling on behalf of her daughter, Mary Queen of Scots.
-She was a central political figure respected for her intelligence and astute leadership during a period of great political and religious turmoil.
+She was a central political figure respected for her intelligence and astute leadership during great political and religious turmoil.

 Mary Queen of Scots (1542-1587)

-Mary was born at Linlithgow and famously executed at Fotheringhay, less than 45 years later.
+Mary was born in Linlithgow and famously executed at Fotheringhay less than 45 years later.

 Edinburgh Castle was the birthplace of her son James in 1566.
 The castle was less comfortable but more secure than her chambers at Holyrood, where armed intruders had recently assassinated her secretary.
 In February 1567, her husband Darnley was murdered.
 James Hepburn, 4th Earl of Bothwell, was accused of his murder but was acquitted.
 He married Mary within a month of his trial, but their marriage led to an uprising.
 Mary was imprisoned in Loch Leven Castle.
 On July 24, 1567, she was forced to abdicate in favor of her one-year-old son, and the infant James became King.